Jay-1409/oxygn/README.md

 ![Version](https://img.shields.io/badge/version-0.1.0-blue)
 ![Language](https://img.shields.io/badge/language-Rust-orange)

 Oxygn is a lightweight, high-performance single-binary reverse proxy server.
-It operates as a fast TCP tunnel that sits between your clients and backend services, allowing you to seamlessly manage traffic routing without complex setups.
-Oxygen exists to provide a simple, secure, and easily configurable proxy solution that protects your backend applications from overload while guaranteeing continuous availability.
+It operates as a fast TCP tunnel that sits between your clients and backend services, allowing you to seamlessly manage traffic routing without complex setups. oxygn exists to provide a simple, secure, and easily configurable proxy solution that protects your backend applications from overload while guaranteeing continuous availability.

 ## 🚀 Key Features